-Each slice can be interpreted as a one dimensional periodic signal with period 360° .
-As such, it can be sampled uniformly with a defined step (e.g., 1°) or adaptively decreasing a number of samples on the one hand and increasing reconstruction accuracy in areas with high variance on the other.
+Each slice can be interpreted as a one dimensional periodic signal with period $360^{\circ}$ .
+As such, it can be sampled uniformly with a defined step (e.g., $1^{\circ}$ ) or adaptively decreasing a number of samples on the one hand and increasing reconstruction accuracy in areas with high variance on the other.
 As the behavior of the signal is unknown, the adaptive algorithm can work with already measured samples only; adding new samples in areas where it can improve reconstructed signal accuracy.

 We propose the following algorithm outlined in Fig. 7-left , which can be viewed as a form of cross-validation.
-First we sample the signal uniformly with a low user-defined step (e.g., 30°).
-We assume that all the previously taken samples are sorted by their angle φ_v and labeled by indices from 1 to n, when n is a count of samples already taken.
-Now take sample $k \in \{1, \ldots, n\}$, draw a line through samples k-1 and k+1 and compare line value u in position of the sample k with the sample's value v.
-If the values differ more than a user-defined number of percents t (e.g., 10%) in any color channel, mark position s- in the middle of sample k-1 and k and position s+ in the middle of sample k and k+1 as candidates for a new sample.
+First we sample the signal uniformly with a low user-defined step (e.g., $30^{\circ}$ ).
+We assume that all the previously taken samples are sorted by their angle $\varphi_v$ and labeled by indices from 1 to n, when n is a count of samples already taken.
+Now take sample $k \in \{1, \ldots, n\}$ , draw a line through samples k - 1 and k + 1 and compare line value u in position of the sample k with the sample's value v.
+If the values differ more than a user-defined number of percents t (e.g., 10%) in any color channel, mark position $s-$ in the middle of sample k - 1 and k and position $s+$ in the middle of sample k and k + 1 as candidates for a new sample.
 Repeat the algorithm for all the samples.
 Note that the signal is circularly periodic.

 When all the candidate positions of new samples are known, they can be measured and we can search for new candidate positions again.
 Algorithm stops when there are no candidate positions (due to a limited signal rate of innovation or measurement resolution) or after a defined number of iterations.
-When the samples are taken with sufficient cisely, using e.g., a piece-wise cubic spline.
+When the samples are taken with sufficient density every point on the slice can be interpolated very precisely, using e.g., a piece-wise cubic spline.

 Figure 7.
 A principle of 1D adaptive sampling method.
-A shape after the first uniform step (5 samples, +) and candidates (×) for the next step (left).
-Final state after six iterations (33 samp.) (right). density every point on the slice can be interpolated very pre-
+A shape after the first uniform step (5 samples, +) and candidates ( $\times$ ) for the next step (left).
+Final state after six iterations (33 samp.) (right).